 Learning Japa (TM) is easy.
 However, you can’t learn this process from an audiotape.
 The teacher needs to select a mantra specifically for you.
 You need to give and receive feedback during the learning process.
 Many students reach this state of bliss awareness the first time they meditate using this process.

 If you are learning the Japa form of the technique, be sure the instruction includes three phases:

 - pre-learning preparation/theory, proper use of the Mantra

 - personal instruction throughout the learning process

-- and enough post-learning follow-up meetings
+- post-learning follow-up meetings

 Benefits of Bliss Awareness

 What are the benefits?
 Most noteworthy, while in this state, the body experiences a profound rest while the mind is alert.
 This state of restful alertness is one of the unique attributes and benefits.
 It reduces stress, which can reduce or eliminate the need for medication.
 It is one of the main building blocks of the eight limbs of Yoga.